The audience clap in support of my effort, my performance, the truths, it resonates and my message is clear.

 I’ll never forget International Women’s Day, Friday 8th March, 2019… I have no idea where this experience will lead me, but what I do know, is without it, none of the above would be true…and remember, I’m just a normal everyday woman, with a day job, trying to go for my dreams…

 If this is the first time you’ve read a blog of mine and liked it, check out my others, subscribe and feel free to share my blog with others you think will benefit!
-Find the share option, at the top right of the blog or the icons at the bottom.
+Find the share options below.